Residents are urged to keep an eye on Planning Applications in our area and you can do this using the list/map summary below.

 Whilst legally bound to “consider” local input, The Planning Authority is only required to give it that weight in the planning balance as it alone sees fit.
 The Planning Authority is NOT obliged to accept local input either in whole or in part.

-Residents can make a comment either directly on that site, or to their Local Council on their web site - use the form on the Contact Us page on this site.
+Residents can make a comment either directly to the Planning Authority using the tabs below or by contacting the Parish Council using the form on the Contact Us page on this